betterFORM/Fore/doc/ModelValidator-howto.md

 ModelValidator in eXistdb requires the use of xhtml-conform HTML documents at the moment.
 ModelValidator itself can handle HTML5 but there are still some restrictions using that with out-of-the-box with eXistdb.

+## Current Limitations

+ModelValidator finds form fields by their name.
+That means that validation errors are associated with their respective fields (nodes) by matching the 'name' attribute of the control.
+Therefore 'name' attributes must be unique in a form - otherwise display of errors will likely fail.
+This also means for the moment that repeatable sections are not possible.
+In a later release matching is planned to use indexes to uniquely identify fields.

+Currently only supports forms using the 'POST' method.

+If an input is of type 'number' non-numerical values won't be submitted even if novalidate is set.
+This means that those values cannot be redisplayed in case of an error - the user needs to refill the value.
+This is surely a limitation in terms of usability.
+A JavaScript version would not suffer this problem.